 The Bribery Act 2010 came into force on 1 July 2011.
 The Act makes it an offence for any person (which includes individuals, companies, partnerships, and trustees) to:

 The Act applies not only to dealings with public officials but also to commercial, business-to-business dealings.

 What is “bribery”?

 The Act defines bribery in wide terms.
-It covers offering, promising, giving or receiving a financial or other advantage where the intention is to encourage the recipient to perform improperly an official or business function or action.
-As such, bribery includes not just cash payments but things like gifts, entertainment, holidays and discounts.
+It covers offering, promising, giving, or receiving a financial or other advantages where the intention is to encourage the recipient to perform improperly an official or business function or action.
+As such, bribery includes not just cash payments but things like gifts, entertainment, holidays, and discounts.